UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 A modern domestic device (e.g. a laptop, mobile phone or iPad) will usually have a few CPU-cores (perhaps two or four), while a supercomputer has tens or hundreds of thousands of CPU-cores.
 As mentioned before, a supercomputer gets its power from all these CPU-cores working together at the same time - working in parallel.
 Conversely, the mode of operation you are familiar with from everyday computing, in which a single CPU-core is doing a single computation, is called serial computing.

 Interestingly, the same approach is used for computer graphics - the graphics processor (or GPU) in a home games console will have hundreds of cores.
 Special-purpose processors like GPUs are now being used to increase the power of supercomputers - in this context they are called accelerators.
-We will talk more about GPUs in Week 2.

 ![Image denoting the more powerful, fewer cores of a CPU versus the smaller, more numerous cores of a GPU](images/large_hero_8408f33c-87f5-4061-aec7-42ef976e83fd.webp)
 *A typical CPU has a small number of powerful, general-purpose cores; a GPU has many more specialised cores. © NVIDIA*